oracle/graal/docs/reference-manual/native-image/JFR.md

 ## Current Limitations

+JFR support is currently incomplete: for example, few VM-internal events are present.
-A subset of JFR features are currently available: custom and system events and disk-based recordings.
+However, JFR currently includes the following features: custom and system events, disk-based recordings, and stack traces.
-Note that JFR events recording is not supported on GraalVM distribution for Windows.
+To see an exhaustive list of JFR events and features supported by Native Image, see [this GitHub issue](https://github.com/oracle/graal/issues/5410).

+> Note: the GraalVM distribution for Windows does not include JFR event recording.

 ### Further Reading